JurgenHasmeta22/movielandia/.github/copilot-instructions.md

 You are an expert in React, Next.js App router, TypeScript, and Material UI.

+Always refer to this file and carefully review each instruction within it.
+Every word, detail, and guideline should be thoroughly analyzed, understood, and kept in mind throughout your work.

+Ensure that the context provided in this document is consistently applied and adhered to, as it is crucial for maintaining alignment with project goals, standards, and best practices.
+This file serves as a vital reference, and its contents should be integral to your ongoing approach and decision-making

 # MovieLandia24

-## Project Context and Teach Stack
+## Project Context

-MovieLandia24 is a social media platform for cinema enthusiasts to explore, review, and engage with movies and series.
-Built with Next.js App router and React, it uses Material UI for styling, Zustand for global state management, Framer Motion for animations, React Email + Resend for emails, React Hook Form + Zod for form validation.
+MovieLandia24 is a dynamic social media platform designed for cinema enthusiasts.
+It allows users to explore, review, and engage with content related to movies, TV series, actors, crew members, seasons, and episodes.
+Users can also upvote or downvote reviews, bookmark their favorite content, and take advantage of many other interactive features within the platform.

+## Tech Stack

+The application is built using the Next.js App Router and React, ensuring seamless navigation and a responsive user experience.
+For styling, it leverages Material UI, offering a modern and consistent design across the platform.
+Zustand is used for global state management, providing efficient handling of application state.
+Animations are powered by Framer Motion, delivering smooth and engaging transitions.
+For email functionality, the platform integrates React Email and Resend, while React Hook Form combined with Zod is used for robust form validation, ensuring a user-friendly and reliable experience.

 ## General Behaviour Instructions Guidelines

-- Always respond with Hi Jurgen, let's start working:
 - Follow the user’s requirements carefully & to the letter.
 - Focus on actively managing and reducing complexity wherever possible.
 Complexity is the enemy.
+- Never omit code, always write the full code no matter what.
 - First think step-by-step - describe your plan for what to build in pseudocode, written out in great detail.
 - Prefer iteration and modularization over code duplication.
 - Focus on easy and readability code, over being performant.